Fuzzing: Validating static analysis reports

 Static program analysis analyzes a program without actually executing it.
 This might lead to false positives where the tool reports problems with the program that do not actually exist.
 Fuzzing in combination with dynamic program analysis can be used to try to generate an input that actually witnesses the reported problem.

 Browser security

 Modern web browsers undergo extensive fuzzing.
 The Chromium code of Google Chrome is continuously fuzzed by the Chrome Security Team with 15,000 cores.
 For Microsoft Edge [Legacy] and Internet Explorer, Microsoft performed fuzzed testing with 670 machine-years during product development, generating more than 400 billion DOM manipulations from 1 billion HTML files.

 Toolchain

 A fuzzer produces a large number of inputs in a relatively short time.
 For instance, in 2016 the Google OSS-fuzz project produced around 4 trillion inputs a week.
 Hence, many fuzzers provide a toolchain that automates otherwise manual and tedious tasks which follow the automated generation of failure-inducing inputs.

+Fuzzing can also be built into a continuous fuzzing workflow, in which fuzzing targets are repeatedly built and executed as the software changes.
+Services such as OSS-Fuzz maintain large scale fuzzing, and can automatically report newly discovered bugs to project maintainers as they push updates and later verify when fixes have been made.